 - Do not use nop to make software timing loops.
-Instead, you should rely on the system timer (mts and mfs) or real time clock facilities if you must write timing-dependent code. - The nop instruction is the same as cas 0,0,0. - The nop instruction does not affect the Condition Status bits. - If the subject of a branch-with-execute instruction is only two bytes long, the assembler automatically inserts a nop after the subject instruction.
+Instead, you should rely on the I/O Delay Register (IDR).
+See Chapter 5, "System Boards" in hdwrs for more information.
+(Since the 032 Microprocessor and the APC have different clock speeds, timing-dependent code that was written for one processor may not run on the other processor.) - The nop instruction is the same as cas 0.0.0. - The nop instruction does not affect the Condition Status bits. - If the subject of a branch-with-execute instruction is only two bytes long, the assembler automatically inserts a nop after the subject instruction.

-OR
+OR O

-Purpose: The contents of registers R1 and R2 are ORed.
-The result replaces the content of register
+The contents of registers R1 and R2 are ORed.
+The result replaces the content of register R1.

-R1.

-Format: o R1,R2
+o R1,R2

-'''

-assume GPR 4 holds 0xFFF2 5730

-assume GPR 5 holds 0x7B41 92C0

-now GPR 4 holds 0xFFF3 D7F0
+assume GPR 4 holds 0xFFF2 5730 # assume GPR 5 holds 0x7B41 92C0 o 4,5 now GPR 4 holds 0xFFF3 D7F0 oil

 LT bit set to one

-'''